A Valid Whale Beach Theory Must Explain All Consistent Observations and Also Connect Both Modern and Ancient Beachings to a Common Cause

 Live-stranded pod members appear outwardly healthy; however, postmortem examinations reveal dehydration, starvation, and a multitude of bacterial, viral and parasitic infections.
 It is obvious from medical examinations that all the adult members of the pod are ill, not just one or two pod leaders.
 The two most consistent observations are dehydration and no fresh food in their stomachs.
 Immune failure goes hand in hand with starvation and dehydration.

 The nursing young are usually in far better health than the adults, and can often be more easily rehabilitated.

-Stranded whales are successfully pushed back out to deep water only when the tidal currents are flowing out to sea and when there are no stormy waves and currents washing ashore, opposing the outflow of the tidal current.
-When the waves are breaking in the surf zone and the seas are flowing ashore, the only successful method of refloating stranded whales is to transport them overland to a beach with a favorable outflow to the current.
+Stranded whales can only be pushed back out to deep water when the tidal currents are flowing out to sea and when there are no stormy waves and currents washing ashore, overpowering the outflow of the tidal current.
+When the waves are breaking in the surf zone and the seas are flowing ashore, the only successful method of re floating stranded whales is to transport them overland to a beach with a favorable outflow.

 Mass beachings occur repeatedly along certain shores while other similar shores seldom record such events.
 Any acceptable theory must explain why whales live strand so often at Cape Sorell, Tasmania, Golden Bay, New Zealand, and Cape Cod in the USA.